-He began his journalistic career as a foreign correspondent with the Daily Telegraph in East Berlin where he reported on the fall of the Wall and the unification of Germany, and then in Moscow at the time of the collapse of Soviet Communism.
+John Kampfner began his journalistic career as a foreign correspondent with the Daily Telegraph, first in East Berlin where he reported on the fall of the wall and unification of Germany, and then in Moscow at the time of the collapse of Soviet communism.

 He went on to become Chief Political Correspondent at the FT and political commentator for the BBC's Today programme and Newsnight.
 As Editor of the New Statesman from 2005 to 2008, he took the magazine to 30-year circulation highs.
 He was Society of Magazine Editors Current Affairs Editor of the Year in 2006.